St. Cloud State University: Ice hockey

 Men's and women's ice hockey teams compete in NCAA Division I. Men's Hockey is in the NCHC, and Women's Hockey is in the WCHA.

 In the 1986–87 season, Herb Brooks, the 1980 USA men's Olympic hockey coach, became the coach of the Huskies and helped men's hockey attain NCAA Division I status.
-That season he led the Huskies to a 25–10–1 record and a third-place trophy at the NCAA Division III Men's Ice Hockey Championship.
+That season, he led the Huskies to a 25–10–1 record and a third-place trophy at the NCAA Division III Men's Ice Hockey Championship.
 He also guided efforts to build the two-rink arena, Herb Brooks National Hockey Center, that now bears his name.
 In 2001, the men's team won the WCHA post-season tournament, symbolized by the Broadmoor Trophy.

 In 1998, the university added a women's hockey team at the NCAA Division I level.

 Men's Huskies Hockey has earned 19 NCAA Men's Ice Hockey Championship appearances.
 The team advanced to the 2013 Frozen Four.
 The 2012–13 team's co-captain Drew LeBlanc was named WCHA Player of the Year and earned numerous national honors, including the Hobey Baker Award, the most prestigious award in men's college hockey.
 The 2013 team also earned a share of the WCHA league title and the MacNaughton Cup.
-The 2014 team earned the Penrose Cup, league title trophy for the inaugural season of the NCHC.
+The 2014 team earned the Penrose Cup, the league title trophy for the inaugural season of the NCHC.
 In 2016 the team won the NCHC post-season tournament, the Frozen Faceoff.
 In 2018, the team won the NCHC regular-season title, the Penrose Cup, with a 16-4-4 record.